CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - Always run tests in headless mode for better performance and CI compatibility
 - Use `pnpm --filter <app-name> test:e2e` without additional flags
 - Run a single test at a time, since we are capturing logs for analysis
-- Filter for single test using "test" not "grep"
+- When checking for a string in a test, use a direct string comparison instead of asserting on match counts; it produces clearer test failures and is easier to read.

 ## Development Practices